fieldtrip/website/contribute.md

 ---
-title: Contribute
+title: Contribute or request support
-tags: [development]
+tags: [development, support]
 ---

-# Contribute
+# Contribute or request support

 FieldTrip is an [Open Source](http://www.opensource.org) project with contributions from many individual users and research groups.
 There are various ways in which **_you can also contribute_** to FieldTrip.